mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/cake.md

 # cake
-> The command line processor for the CakePHP framework.
+> The command-line processor for the CakePHP framework.
 > More information: <https://cakephp.org>.

 - Display basic information about the current app and available commands